diogoff/plasma-disruptions/README.md

     - An output file `dst_bolo.hdf` will be created.

-- Run `model_train.py` to train the model.
+- Run `*/model_train.py` to train the model.

     - Before running this script, set the number of GPUs and the batch size accordingly.

     - Training will finish automatically once the validation loss no longer improves.

-    - The best model parameters will be saved in `model_weights.hdf`.
+    - The best model parameters will be saved in `*/model_weights.hdf`.

-- During training, run `plot_loss.py` to see how the loss and validation loss are evolving.
+- During training, run `*/plot_loss.py` to see how the loss and validation loss are evolving.

     - The script will indicate the epoch where the minimum validation loss was achieved.